leighmacdonald/gbans/README.md

 [![Discord chat](https://img.shields.io/discord/704508824320475218)](https://discord.gg/YEWed3wY3F)

-gbans is a centralized game administration system for Team Fortress 2 that incorporates a global ban system similar to [sourcebans++](https://sbpp.dev) as well as some additional basic community tools like news & wikis.
+gbans is a centralized game administration system for Team Fortress 2 that incorporates a global ban system similar to [sourcebans++](https://sbpp.dev) as well as some additional basic community tools like news, forums & wikis.
 The project was initially only intended to be a more modern & secure replacement for sourcebans, but has evolved to handle broader community aspects.